 'a Moon Festival day, at noontime,...'.

 This also uses 'of', but the object is not the gerund ('making'), it is the day itself.
-In the original Chinese, the content of the memory is not 'a Moon Festival Day' but the making of dumpling or jiaozi on that day.
+In the original Chinese, the content of the memory is not 'a Moon Festival Day' but the making of dumplings or jiaozi on that day.
 While this has no impact on the sense of the sentence, Goldblatt's translation does represent a departure from the original structure.

 3. The third structure uses the vague but extremely useful word 'involve'.
 This verb is frequently used in English as a versatile way of indicating the 'content' or 'implications' of another word or phrase.
 It also uses the gerundive ('involves helping', 'involved going').
 Note that Goldblatt uses 'involves' in one sentence, 'involved' at another.
 This is caused by the dual nature of memories: they concern past events ('involved') but exist in the present ('involve').

 Goldblatt's translation is in a relatively terse literary style.
-In ordinary spoken English it is possible that 'when' or 'how' would be more likely.
+In ordinary spoken English 'when' or 'how' might be more likely.
 For example, the first sentence above could be translated into fairly colloquial English as:

 'My earliest memory was (of) when I took our only vacuum bottle to the public canteen for drinking water'

 'My earliest memory was (of) how I took our only vacuum bottle to the public canteen for drinking water'

 In written English this would generally be regarded as too 'loose' or 'diffuse', and Goldblatt's rewriting is typical of the written language.
 Interestingly, however, the German translation of this sentence uses the pronoun wie 'how':